75asu/stimulated-peering/README.md

 ```
 ![p2multipleServers](./images/p2multipleServers.PNG)

 - **If the configmap gets updated, the pod gets a config refresh and the servers get the fresh list of host and ports.
-Following which the ping requests to list of hosts also change.**
+Following which the ping requests to list of hosts also change..
+This happens without restarting the pod from scratch.
+The configmap is made available as files in the `/config` location to the server.
+So if config gets updated then that file will change, there is no need to start the pod again.
+Server can decide which host it needs to hit.**

 - _Below two servers are getting hit by the provided pod._